The writing process

 Chose the topic you want develop, and make this the heading.

 Write non-stop for 10–30 minutes without lifting your fingers from the keyboard of your pen from the paper.

 Read through your text, underline or highlight keywords and important phrases and begin to organise your ideas.

 Divide the text into smaller sections, and create new headings for these

 # From theme to thesis

-Choose the two best ones
+Choose the two you like best.